 Utilization of ENS via the Statewide ENS Framework will improve the continuity and quality of care, enable patient engagement, reduce hospital re-admissions, lower the cost of care, and offer other clinical and business advantages to Massachusetts care providers.
 To review a full list of ENS advantages that the framework enables, click here.

 On June 30, 2020, CMS released the Interoperability and Patient Access Rule (CMS-9115-F), which requires hospitals to send ADT notifications to other care providers in order to maintain eligibility for Medicare and Medicaid reimbursements.
-The Statewide ENS Framework can be used by hospitals to meet the CMS requirement.
+The Certified ENS Vendors in the Statewide ENS Framework can assist hospitals in using ENS to comply with the CMS requirement.
 To read more about the CMS rule, click here.

 ADT Alert Flow across the Statewide ENS Framework